 AOTCE: Today we are going to talk about the how and why you began to travel.
 Firstly, our readers would like to know why you decided to travel and what prompted you to do so?

 No, I did not use a travel agency.
 I personally made most of my reservations for travel and accommodations, some were made by acquaintances I encountered abroad.
-The majority of my accommodations, I resided with families or couples who were part of the ‘couchsurfing.org’ (CS) app community.
-If I were unable to locate available openings in the CS community, I booked hostels or hotels, (which was infrequent).
-Also, during my travels, I was introduced to family members or acquaintances of families that lived in the area I was headed, and was invited to stay in their homes.
+The majority of my accommodations, I resided with families or couples who were part of the Couch Surfing community (CS) couchsurfing.com.
+If I was unable to locate available openings in the CS community, I booked hostels or hotels, (which was infrequent).
+Also, during my travels, I was introduced to family members or acquaintances of families that lived in the area’s I was headed, and was invited to stay in their homes.
 Outside of the USA, it is considered a hospitable act-of-kindness to host a traveler, so locating a place to stay was the least of my concerns.
 In Thailand, the family built a house for my arrival.
-Thailand is by far, my favorite and most relaxed, country traveled.
+Thailand is by far, my favorite and most relaxed country traveled.

 AOTCE: Overall was it a good experience?

 Assata Sherill: Yes, Yes, and Yes.
-In hindsight, even my worst travel disasters (and there were many), were monumental lessons, of learning experiences, about the realities of life.
+In hindsight, even my worst travel disasters (and there were many), were monumental learning experiences, about the realities of life.

-AOTCE: Were your hosts generally good to live and provide you a great experience of their country?
+AOTCE: Were your hosts generally good to live with and did they provide you a great experience of their country?

 Assata Sherill: Yes, my host were eager to offer me language lessons and directions, explaining how to barter when shopping before paying for any product or service, how to bathe, lessons on how to hitch-hike in rural ‘South Africa’ (in area’s public transportation was not provided).
 There are always lessons and information to learn when traveling.
 I was taught a new kind of patience, and kept my ears and eyes open, always ready, for further lessons and instructions.